nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 Here focus given to TDD (Test Driven Development) and BDD (Behaviour Driven Development).

 ## 1. Why do we want Unit testing
+Cyberpunk 2077 Was Supposed to Be the Biggest Video Game of the Year.
+CD Projekt Red, the Polish studio behind the video game, announced the title in 2012.
-Bad Software Engineering KILLED Cyberpunk 2077’s Release
+Bad Software Engineering KILLED Cyberpunk 2077’s Release.
 https://www.youtube.com/watch?v=E-jGEtqB4wU

 The approach of this Design Pattern is to simplify Unit Testing doing TDD (Test Driven Development) and BDD (Behaviour Driven Development)